 Why?
 Because, as one student put it, it is wise to “expect the unexpected”.
 When you start a course, you just can’t predict all the twists and turns that your life may take in a given semester.

-Plan B may be to delay your chemistry course until you strengthen your math Group of students studyingbackground.
+Plan B may be to delay your chemistry course until you strengthen your math background.
 Plan C may be to retake chemistry another semester when you don’t have to work as many hours.
 Plan D may be to switch to a different type or level of chemistry that better matches your needs and interests, such as environmental chemistry, food chemistry or biochemistry.

 You may have noticed that plans B, C and D all can represent a delay in your plans to move forward.
 Over the years, many students have succeeded by taking a small step backwards before taking a leap forwards.